kovilapu-bharat/kovilapu-bharat/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/bharat-kumar-kovilapu-6b4468311/)
 ---

-### 🚀 "Surpass your limits.
-Right here, right now." — Yami Sukehiro (Black Clover) 🔥
+### 🚀 "The only one who can stand by my side... is me." — Sung Jin-Woo 🔥